danielmhchen/BlockgeeksLabHackathon.github.io/README.md

 **Where**: [MaRS Discovery District, Toronto Canada](https://marsdd.com)

-## Why look at code quality during a BlockChain Hackathon?
+## Why look at code quality?

+Because our society needs solutions that are innovative and sustainable

-Why look at the quality of Blockchain implementations?
+* Why look at the quality of Blockchain implementations?
 [Here's our answer.](https://medium.com/@jstvssr/why-blockchain-needs-future-proof-code-cb09b39175e1#.bqfmcig55)

-Has this been done before in the context of Hackathons?
+* Has this been done before in the context of Hackathons?
 Yes, [Here's a write-up.](https://medium.com/softwareimprovementgroup/how-a-hackathon-appreciates-quality-code-bd1bdb8b3479)

 ## How does it work?